Normally earwax just falls out on its own. When it’s blocking your ears a pharmacist can help.

 Over 2 weeks lumps of earwax should fall out of your ear, especially at night when you’re lying down.

 There is no evidence that ear candles or ear vacuums get rid of earwax.

-Your pharmacist can help with earwax build-up
+A pharmacist can help with earwax build-up

 Speak to a pharmacist about earwax build-up.
 They can give advice and suggest the treatment.
 They might recommend chemical drops to dissolve the earwax.
 The earwax should fall out on its own or dissolve after about a week.

 Don’t use drops if you have a hole in your eardrum (called a perforated eardrum).

 See a nurse in your GP practice if:

 - your ear hasn’t cleared after 5 days

 - your ear is badly blocked and you can’t hear anything (you can get an infection if it isn’t cleared)